pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

         - At each commit into the repository
         - \-
     *   - Validation tests
-        - Tests used for the validation of the Data Cube.
+        - Tests used for the validation of the FCIDECOMP software.
         - In the root folder of the FCIDECOMP source code, in folder :code:`validation-tests`
         - At each code revision tag
         - The folder contains one file for each test procedure.